Only individual PSA members may apply for Star Ratings and ROPA distinctions.

 The Recognition of Photographic Achievement (ROPA) Awards of Distinction program was established in February 1997, for the purpose of recognizing Individual PSA member achievements in PSA-recognized international exhibitions.
 After receiving acceptances in international exhibitions, individual PSA members in good standing may apply for the various levels of ROPA distinctions.
 A scan of the latest qualifying certificate(s) from the PSA Division Star/Galaxy Directors (SRDs) granting Star or Galaxy ratings must accompany each application.
 (Only the highest-level certificate is required.)

-Fees: There is a $40 USD processing fee for each ROPA application, to be paid after the application is approved.
-For QPSA, PPSA and EPSA applications, a Certificate will be issued at no extra charge.
-For all other applications, the member may choose to receive a Certificate at no extra charge OR a plaque at the following fees (which include the $40 application fee): MPSA, MPSA2 – $75; GMPSA – $100; GMPSA/B – $110; GMPSA/S – $120; GMPSA/G – $130; and GMPSA/P – $140.
+There is a $50 USD processing fee for each ROPA application, to be paid after the application is approved.
+For QPSA, PPSA, and EPSA applications, a Certificate will be issued at no extra charge.
+For all other applications, the member may choose to receive a Certificate at no extra charge OR a Plaque at the following fees (which include the $50 application fee): MPSA, MPSA2 – $75; GMPSA – $100; GMPSA/B – $110; GMPSA/S – $120; GMPSA/G – $130; and GMPSA/P – $140.

-Application Deadline: There is no deadline for submitting an application for a ROPA distinction.
+There is no deadline for submitting an application for a ROPA distinction.
 Applications are processed throughout the year.
-ROPA award certificates or plaques are now prepared and distributed on a quarterly basis, and in the month following each quarter, the awards are sent from PSA Headquarters.
-For those recipients who indicate that they will attend the PSA Conference, the ROPA award is presented at the Conference, unless the recipient chooses to have his award sent after the quarter in which it is approved.
+ROPA distinction awards (certificates or plaques) are prepared and distributed on a quarterly basis.
+The awards are sent from PSA Headquarters in the month following each quarter.
+For those recipients who indicate that they will attend the annual PSA Photo Festival, the ROPA distinction award is presented at the Festival, unless the recipient chooses to have his award sent to his address after the quarter in which it is approved.

 Submission of the Application: